robmarkcole/mqtt-camera-streamer/README.md

 **Note** that this is not a high FPS solution, and in practice I achieve around 1 FPS which is practical for IOT experiments and tasks such as preprocessing (cropping, rotating) images prior to viewing them.
 This code is written for simplicity and ease of use, not high performance.

 # OpenCV
 On Mac/linux/windows OpenCV is used to read the images from a connected camera or MJPEG/RTSP stream.
-On a raspberry pi (RPi) installing OpenCV can be troublesome.
+On a Raspberry pi (RPi) installing OpenCV can be troublesome.

 ## Installation on Mac/linux/windows
 Use a venv to isolate your environment, and install the required dependencies: